2001-2007 Ford Escape and Mercury Mariner

 - Be sure to only use a multi-meter when testing wires, and NEVER use a test light to test wires in this vehicle.
 Doing so could cause some serious (by which we mean dangerous and expensive) damage.

 - A hybrid is not the vehicle to choose if you want to build a massively powerful audio system.
 The thirsty current draw of a high-powered stereo is not a good thing for the hybrid system, so don't exceed a 30-amp current draw or 350-watt RMS power rating.

-Factory radio in the 2004-up Mach system (Crutchfield Research Photo)
+The factory radio in the 2004-up Mach system looks a little different (Crutchfield Research Photo)

 Removing the factory radio

 The base system centered around an AM/FM/cassette/CD receiver through 2003, then switched over to an AM/FM receiver with a built-in 6-disc CD changer in 2004.

 The opening in the dash looks like a double-DIN slot, but is actually a little smaller.
 A single-DIN aftermarket car stereo fits right in there with the help of a mounting kit.
 A double-DIN kit is also available, but you'll need to modify the Escape’s sub-dash to accommodate the new receiver.
 As a result, you will not be able to re-install the original Ford radio after making these modifications.
 Thsi isn't terribly hard, especially when you follow the instructions provided with the double-DIN dash kit.

 Taking the receiver out of the dash is pretty straightforward, and doesn’t require much effort aside from insuring that you don’t mar the plastic dash trim as the pieces come off the dash assembly.
 Once you have the receiver out, the dash cavity offers better than 9" in depth, so almost any car stereo will fit in here.
 However, bear in mind that the heater box does offer some obstruction at the back of the cavity, so take care when you're shoving everything into place.